Smartjew/ziv_drift_reproduction/final_report.md

 The exact PM-only ensemble rate values were:

-- lag 1: 0.9670183110848614 +/- 0.004803482544286741
+- lag 1: 0.96701
-- lag 5: 0.9449953343143915 +/- 0.007432598251201143
+- lag 5: 0.9449
-- lag 10: 0.9381958680411799 +/- 0.0073952766732096765
+- lag 10: 0.93819
-- lag 20: 0.9209784254864615 +/- 0.010669738614034332
+- lag 20: 0.92097
-- lag 29: 0.897484619910573 +/- 0.013022182793376741
+- lag 29: 0.89748 +/- 0.013
-- lag 1 minus lag 29: 0.0695336911742883
+- lag 1 minus lag 29: 0.06953

-The diagnostic Friedman statistic was 293.03965517241386, with p-value 5.883820169426991e-46.
+The diagnostic Friedman statistic was 293.03965, with p-value 5.88e-46.
 The curve decreases over elapsed repeats, suggesting that activity-rate changes contribute to the PV drift.
 However, this does not fully separate rate changes from tuning changes, because Figure 2I tuning-curve correlation was not reproduced in this project.

 ## Comparison with the original paper

-The Figure 2B and Figure 2C reproductions follow the same computational definition as the original MATLAB code for the representative PM mouse.
+The Figure 2B and Figure 2C reproductions follow the same computational definition as the original figures for the representative PM mouse.
 The selected session, area, stimulus, block, and repeat structure were matched to the original example.
 The PV correlation was computed by correlating time-bin population vectors and averaging the matching-time-bin diagonal, rather than by averaging each repeat before correlation.

-For Figure 2E and Figure 2H, this project reproduced the same analysis logic but only for area PM / VISpm.
+For Figure 2E and Figure 2H, this project reproduced the same analysis logic but only for area PM .
 The original paper shows curves for multiple visual areas.
 This project focused on PM because it made the analysis feasible, easier to audit, and directly connected to the representative mouse example.

 The qualitative trend is consistent with the paper: correlations decline as the elapsed repeat interval increases.
 This appears in the single-mouse PV analysis, the PM-only across-mice PV analysis, and the PM-only ensemble rate analysis.